ansys/pyansys-dev-guide/doc/source/getting-started/basic.rst

 PyAnsys project organization
 ============================

-The `PyAnsys <https://docs.pyansys.com/>`_ project is hosted on GitHub at `Ansys GitHub organization`_.
-It contains several repositories with Python libraries that interface with Ansys products or services.
-To try out a library, visit one of these links:
+The `PyAnsys project <https://docs.pyansys.com/>`_ is a collection of many Python packages for using Ansys products through Python.
+The `Ansys organization <Ansys GitHub organization_>`_ on GitHub contains several repositories with Python libraries for interfacing with Ansys products or services.
+To go to the repository for a main PyAnsys library, visit one of these links:

 * `PyAEDT`_
 * `PyDPF-Core <https://github.com/ansys/pydpf-core>`_